Manage website content

 Your marketers want to make the Rewards and Premiere credit cards more visible to potential customers.
 They asked you to add a card comparison.

-- Go to the Kbank business application.
+- Go to the Business Banking application.

 - Open the Campaign pages and select the SMB loan promotion page.